OCR in Finance: How OCR Accounting Enahnces Financial Data Processing?

 • Second is thorough cell allocation to the appropriate row and column.

-• Third is the extraction of each allocated cell using Optical Character Recognition (OCR).
+• Third is extracting each allocated cell using Optical Character Recognition (OCR).

 Clear and detectable lines are required for successful cell identification.
-Tables with broken lines, gaps, and holes result in worse recognition, and cells that are only partially encompassed by bylines are frequently missed by the algorithm.
-Some papers may contain broken lines, which may interfere with data extraction, however, this may also be accomplished using data processing techniques.
+Tables with broken lines, gaps, and holes result in worse recognition, and the algorithm frequently misses cells that are only partially encompassed by bylines.

 2. Semi-structured data document